mswgen/oc-updater/README.md

 The app will start to download OpenCore, kexts, and Binary Data. this might take some time and you might see the spinning beach ball.
 DO NOT CLOSE THE APP.

-When the app finishes downloading, it will create a backup of your old EFI and will swap files with the new ones.
+When the app finishes downloading, it will create a backup of your old EFI and will replace files with the new ones.

 Then, it will update config.plist.
 When it's done, it will display that it's done.
 It will also display the list of not updated kexts, the backup directory, and that OpenCore Vault is disabled(if it was enabled).
 You need to reboot your computer to see the changes.